UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

 - Node v14+ (https://nodejs.org/en/)
 - If you're using Rider then you will need to install the ".net core user secrets" plugin

-In SeaPublicWebsite run `npm install`
+In HerPublicWebsite run `npm install`

 ### GovUkDesignSystem